California Criminal Law

 When it comes to California criminal procedures, there is also a statute of limitations.
 That is the time limit a prosecutor has to charge a defendant.
 If that doesn’t occur, the judge has to dismiss the criminal charge.

-In most cases, the statute of limitations starts when the crime was committed.
+The statute of limitations usually starts when the crime was committed.
 However, that is not always the case.
-Sometimes, the statute of limitations starts at the time the district attorney learns of the crime.
+Sometimes, the statute of limitations begins when the district attorney learns of the crime.
 If the victim is younger than 18, the statute of limitations can also be temporarily stopped.

-According to California criminal law, there is no statute of limitations for some crimes.
+According to California criminal laws, some crimes have no statute of limitations.
 A charge for a crime for which a punishment includes life imprisonment or death can be filed at any time.

-As a private citizen dealing with California criminal procedures, you have the right to an attorney.
-Even if you have nothing to hide and desire to cooperate, you should speak with your lawyer before talking to the authorities or making any legal choices.
+As a private citizen dealing with California criminal procedures.
+Even if you have nothing to hide and desire to cooperate, you should speak with your lawyer before talking to the authorities or making legal choices.

 California Crime Codes

-Penal California crime codes are divided into the following six parts:
+California penal code sections are divided into the following six parts:

 1. Codifies crimes against the state and crimes against public health and safety